-The fair value of each option grant has been estimated at the date of grant using a Black-Scholes option-pricing model with weighted-average assumptions of a 5 year expected life in both the first quarter of 2004 and 2003, 3.06% and 3.14% risk-free interest rate and 0.70 and 1.01 volatility in first quarter of 2004 and 2003, respectively.
+The fair value of each option grant has been estimated at the date of grant using a Black-Scholes option-pricing model with weighted-average assumptions of a 5 year expected life in both the first quarter of 2004 and 2003, 3.20% and 3.14% risk-free interest rate and 0.70 and 1.01 volatility in first quarter of 2004 and 2003, respectively.
+There were no stock option grants in the second quarter of 2004 and 2003.

 Certain employees of the Company participate in ON Semiconductor stock option plans.
 During 2003, there were 4,000 options granted to such employees with a weighted average fair value of \$3.98.
-As of December 31, 2003, there were 27,135 shares of options outstanding of which 5,844 were exerciseable.
+As of December 31, 2003, there were 27,135 shares of options outstanding of which 5,844 were exercisable.
 There were no stock option grants in 2001.
 Generally, the options granted under these plans vest over a period of four years.
 Upon the termination of an option holder's employment, all unvested options will immediately terminate and vested options will generally remain exercisable for a period of 90 days after date of termination (one year in the case of death or disability).